This Coding Tip was updated on 7/10/2022

 - Endovascular AAA repair with/without device

 - The root operation “occlusion” is used when the surgeon completely closes an orifice or the lumen of a tubular body part.
 The objective of these procedures is to close off a tubular body part or orifice and includes both intraluminal and extraluminal methods for occlusion/closure.
+Occlusion may be performed on a natural or artificially created orifice.
+This differs from Restriction in that it completely closes and not partially.

 Examples of Occlusion: